Professional Field Experience Instructor: Dave Poulson

 - This is due on the final day of classes.
 Submit via D2L.

 Students enrolled in JRN493 will complete the course with an edited resume and cover letter that are updated to reflect the work you've done at your professional experience.
 Having these documents will prepare you to apply for the next level of opportunity.
 In D2L you will find tips for writing resumes and cover letters.
 Please review, update your materials and submit to D2L by the end of Week 4.
 Professor Haimerl will then provide a maximum of three edits/revisions over the course of the semester.
-Your final revisons documents are due on the last day of class.
+Your final revisions documents are due on the last day of class.

 Career Guidance Meeting